gedePakusadewa/4_weather_web/README.md

   Deploy your application on platforms like Heroku, Netlify, or Vercel.

 Source API -> https://www.weatherapi.com/

 ---
+##### Day 3 goal:
+- check what paged are needed and then create it
+  - page dashboard
+    - next 7- day forecast component
+    - today all day long forecast component
+    - main componentn -> display choosen city, display icon weather, display temperature
+    - air condition component
+  - page settings
+    - chooses using celcisius or fahrenheit
+    - choose permanent city for user
+    - enable darkmode
+  - page profile
+    - change photo profile
+    - change biodata
+  - use #030637 as background color
+- user can see current weather based on location and forecasted it too
+- understand the weather api

+Issue and solution

+---
 ##### Day 2 goal:
 - fix issue in git ignore when created new init
 - update Readme
 - create new view to handle weather API
 - Init frontend and implement token auth/autho
+- Read again the requirement and make next goal

+> Feature "User Authentication" DONE

 Issue and solution